Nuclear modification factor of light neutral-meson spectra up to high transverse momentum in p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 8.16 TeV: Conclusion

 \section{Conclusion}

 In summary, \com{the $\pt$ differential invariant} cross sections for $\pz$ and $\eta$ mesons in $\pPb$ collisions at $\sU$ were measured for $0.4<\pt<200$~GeV/$c$ and $1.0<\pt<50$~GeV/$c$, respectively, providing constraints for nuclear parton distributions and fragmentation functions over an unprecedented kinematic range for light mesons.
 By extending the reference $\pz$ measurement in \pp\ collisions at $\sUp$ to the same $\pt$ range using the mEMC method, the $\rpp$ for $\pz$ was measured up to $200$~GeV/$c$.
-The $\rpp$ is consistent with unity above 10~GeV/$c$, as expected from calculations without parton energy loss, and strongly suppressed at low $\pt$, consistent with theory predictions that also include gluon shadowing or saturation effects.
+The $\rpp$ is consistent with unity above 10~GeV/$c$, as expected from calculations without parton energy loss, and strongly suppressed at low $\pt$, consistent with theory predictions that also include gluon shadowing or saturation effects. \ifplbstyle \mbox{}\\ \ifdraft \com{ 3889/3750 words including figures 3177(text: according to TeXcount sum [texcount -sum pmain.tex]) +48(E1:3*16) +428(F1:300/(0.5*2500/(0.9*1800))+40) +236(F2:150/(1250/(300*6))+20) } \fi \fi

 \newenvironment{acknowledgement}{ }{ } \begin{acknowledgement}